-Our Commissioning Intention - The Future
+Our Commissioning Intentions - The Future

-Commissioning Themes
+Commissioning Themes - 6 Big Actions

-Inverclyde Health and Social Care Partnership will now be commissioning based on five strategic commissioning themes:
+Inverclyde Health and Social Care Partnership will now be commissioning based on our 6 Big Actions:

 The HSCP will encourage providers to be more flexible and creative in how they provide services.
-The introduction of the five strategic commissioning themes will bring further opportunities for creativity, innovation stimulate growth and diversity in the market and empower service users or those who act on their behalf to decide how their outcomes are best met.
+The introduction of the six big actions will bring further opportunities for creativity, innovation, stimulate growth and diversity in the market and empower service users or those who act on their behalf to decide how their outcomes are best met.

-The strategic commissioning themes will cut across all care groups rather than work in care group silos, this will allow providers to identify opportunities for collaboration across services and focus on better outcomes that make a real difference to the lives of individuals, families and communities rather than targets.
+The big actions will cut across all care groups rather than work in care group silos, this will allow providers to identify opportunities for collaboration across services and focus on better outcomes that make a real difference to the lives of individuals, families and communities rather than targets.

-As we move forward and commission by strategic commissioning themes we will identify any opportunities to work with partners to commission services across care groups; for example:
+As we move forward and commission by big action themes we will identify any opportunities to work with partners to commission services across care groups; for example:

-"Reablement and support to live independently" - has relevance to all ages and with full range of support needs.
-It does not make sense to commission services to support recovery on behalf of older people, people with mental health and learning disabilities separately.
+"Big Action 1" - has relevance to all ages and with full range of support needs.
+It does not make sense to commission services to support recovery on behalf of older people, people with mental health and learning disabilities.
 By commissioning against our strategic commissioning themes the HSCP will be in a stronger position to ensure that our commissioning is based on person centered outcomes.

-"Support for families" - The Inverciyde Integrated Children and Young People's Service Plan 2017 - 2020 sets out our joint vision and agreed approach to improving outcomes for children.
+"Big Action 2" - The Inverclyde Integrated Children and Young People's Service Plan 2017 - 2020 sets out our joint vision and agreed approach to improving outcomes for children.